 Long Essay on Demonetization

-Demonetization is process of where current forms of money is pulled from circulation and replaced with new currency.
+Demonetization is the process of where current forms of money are pulled from circulation and replaced with new currency.

 There are various reasons behind Demonetization done by countries.
 Some of them are –